Cadene/vqa.pytorch/README.md

 wget https://data.lip6.fr/coco/testset.txt
 ```

-/!\ Notice that we've tried the features of [ResNet-152 pretrained with pytorch](https://github.com/pytorch/vision/blob/master/torchvision/models/resnet.py) and got lower results.
+/!\ There are currently 3 versions of ResNet152:

+- fbresnet152torch which is the torch7 model,
+- fbresnet152 which is the porting of the torch7 in pytorch,
+- [resnet152](https://github.com/pytorch/vision/blob/master/torchvision/models/resnet.py) which is the pretrained model from torchvision (we've got lower results with it).

-### Pretrained models
+### Pretrained VQA models

 We currently provide three models trained with our old Torch7 code and ported to Pytorch:

-- MutanNoAtt trained on the VQA-1 trainset,
+- MutanNoAtt trained on the VQA 1.0 trainset,
-- MLBAtt trained on the VQA-1 trainvalset and VisualGenome,
+- MLBAtt trained on the VQA 1.0 trainvalset and VisualGenome,
-- MutanAtt trained on the VQA-1 trainvalset and VisualGenome.
+- MutanAtt trained on the VQA 1.0 trainvalset and VisualGenome.

 ```
 mkdir -p logs/vqa